openproblems-bio/website/content/NeurIPS_docs/about_tasks/task3_modality_alignment.md

 $$f(Y) =\frac{Y - min(Y)}{max(Y) - min(Y)}$$
 Separate bio-conservation and batch removal scores will be computed by taking the mean of all rescaled bio-conservation and batch removal metrics, respectively.

-An overall score will be calculated taking a weighted average of the batch removal and bio-conseration scores via the equation:
+An overall score will be calculated taking a weighted average of the batch removal and bio-conservation scores via the equation:
 $$S_{overall,i} = 0.6*S_{bio,i} + 0.4*S_{batch,i}$$

 This reflects the relative importance of the metrics.